 Technology

-Table 1: Comparison of production-grade approaches to building and operating agents (2026)
+Table 1: Common production approaches to building and operating agents (2026)

 ApproachStrengthTypical stackOperational risk